From Keepalived to BGP Anycast: HAProxy HA on UniFi UDM Pro Max

 Me: "Put the blog server in maintenance mode"

 AI: Done.
-Drained docker01 in ghost_backend.
+Drained node 01 in backends.

 Active connections will finish, new requests